Chinese aircraft carrier Fujian

 Fujian was built by the Jiangnan Shipyard, launched on 17 June 2022, and started sea trials in May 2024.
 In 2019, analyst Robert Farley from the U.S. Army War College believed that Fujian would be the "largest and most advanced aircraft carrier ever built outside the United States".

-On 22 September, 2025, Chinese state media released video footage of Fujian conducting electromagnetic catapult launch tests of the J-15T, J-35 and KJ-600 combat/support aircraft, when the carrier was returning from its ninth sea trial.
-The carrier was formally commissioned into PLAN service at a ceremony in Sanya on 5 November 2025, with CCP general secretary and Central Military Commission chairman Xi Jinping in attendance.
+On 22 September 2025, Chinese state media released video footage of Fujian conducting electromagnetic catapult launch tests of the J-15T, J-35 and KJ-600 combat/support aircraft, when the carrier was returning from its ninth sea trial.
+The carrier was formally commissioned into PLAN service at a ceremony in Sanya, Hainan on 5 November 2025, with CCP general secretary and Central Military Commission chairman Xi Jinping in attendance.